ivanadelcarmen/amazon-nova-websocket/CONTRIBUTING.md

 - Be descriptive but concise: The name should clearly indicate the repo's content without being too long.
 - Avoid special characters: Stick to alphanumeric characters and hyphens.

-### Notebooks
-- Use underscores (_) to separate words for improved readability.
-- Include a number prefix for ordering to maintain a logical sequence of notebooks.
-- Be descriptive: Each filename should clearly indicate the content of the notebook.

-Examples of good notebook naming:
-- 01_simple_image_generation.ipynb
-- 02_color_guided_generation.ipynb
-- 03_image_guided_generation.ipynb

 ## Reporting Bugs/Feature Requests